 Conservative Management: What We Chose and Why

-The weight management part is crucial and I cannot emphasize this enough.
+The weight management part is important and I cannot emphasize this enough.
 Even half a pound of extra weight on a chihuahua is significant.
 For Biscuit, maintaining a lean body condition means his hips have to work less, and the difference in his comfort level between five and a half pounds and six and a half pounds is visible.
 At the heavier weight, he limps.
 At his ideal weight, he moves normally most days.

 Surgical Options for Chihuahuas With Hip Dysplasia

 While we have managed to avoid surgery so far, I did research the options thoroughly because I wanted to be prepared.
 The surgery most commonly recommended for small dogs with hip dysplasia is the femoral head ostectomy, or FHO.
-This involves removing the ball portion of the hip joint, and the dog’s body creates a false joint from scar tissue.
+This involves removing the ball portion of the hip joint, and the dog’,s body creates a false joint from scar tissue.
 It sounds dramatic, but for dogs under about 20 pounds, the outcomes are generally very good because their light body weight allows the false joint to function well.

 Total hip replacement, which is the gold standard for large dogs, is less commonly performed on chihuahuas due to their size.
 The implants are designed for bigger bones, and while miniature versions exist, finding a surgeon who specializes in performing this procedure on very small dogs can be challenging.
 Understanding chihuahua hip dysplasia makes a real difference.